eclipse-edc/Samples/transfer/transfer-03-consumer-pull/README.md

 ### Negotiate the contract

-You can follow the instructions in the [`transfer-01-negotiation`](../transfer-01-negotiation/README.md) to setup a Contract Negotiation between the two parts.
+You can follow the instructions in the [`transfer-01-negotiation`](../transfer-01-negotiation/README.md) to set up a Contract Negotiation between the two parts.

 ### Start the transfer